 A Brief Information About Ad Retargeting

 Ad retargeting is a successful branding tool.
 They work as part of a broader marketing strategy.
-It is also very successful for conversion optimization.
+It is also very successful in conversion optimization.
 But it does not drive traffic to the website.
 Therefore, it is necessary to use strategies to target customers.
 In this way, brand awareness is increased, and the audience is reminded of the purchase.
 If done well, it provides easy access to valuable products and services.
 You should implement strategies to appeal to non-converting visitors.